-The pipeline is proposed to pass through Belgaum, Gadag, Dharwad, Haveri, Davangere, Chitradurga, Tumkur and Bangalore districts of Karnataka.
+The pipeline is proposed to pass through Belgaum, Dharwad, Haveri, Davangere, Chitradurga, Tumkur and Bangalore districts of Karnataka.
 With this pipeline, natural gas can be supplied to industrial clusters in the state of Karnataka.

-To utilize this opportunity and to tide over the power crises in the power starved state, Govt. of Karnataka is keen to develop 2000 MW capacity power plant at Mundargi that is located along the gas pipeline corridor.
+To utilize this opportunity and to tide over the power crises in the power starved state, Govt. of Karnataka is keen to develop 2000 MW capacity power plant at Belgaum that is located along the gas pipeline corridor.

-To assess the feasibility of such projects at the said locations, IEDCL team along with the nodal officers of Power Company of Karnataka (PCKL) and representatives of GAIL made site visit to the identified location at Mundargi between $09^{th} - 11^{th}$ February,'10.
+To assess the feasibility of such projects at the said locations, IEDCL team along with the nodal officers of Power Company of Karnataka (PCKL) made site visits to two identified locations at Belgaum between $09^{th} - 11^{th}$ February.